kdeldycke/plumage/README.md

 **How can I disable the zoom on images?**

 All images of an article are zoomable by default.
-You can deactivate the magnifying class per-image by adding a `noZoom` CSS class.
+You can deactivate the magnifying glass per-image by adding a `noZoom` CSS class.
 So instead of the following Markdown code:

     ![Image title](/folder/image.png)